Jump to:

 Ingredients

-- 1/2 cup warm water
+- ½ cup warm water not over 105 F

-- 2 tbsp brown sugar
+- 2 tablespoon brown sugar

-- 4 cups all purpose flour
+- 4 cups all-purpose flour

-- 2 tsp salt
+- 2 teaspoon salt

-- 1/3 cup olive oil, plus more for brushing
+- ⅓ cup olive oil plus more for brushing

 Instructions

-- In the bowl of a stand up mixer fitted with the dough hook combine the yeast, brown sugar, warm water and warmed beer.
-Stir and let sit for 5-10 minutes.
+- In the bowl of a stand up mixer fitted with the dough hook combine the yeast, brown sugar, warm water, beer and 2 tablespoons of the flour.
+Stir and let sit in a warm place until the yeast activates and multiple bubbles apear on the surface of the mixture.

 - Use medium heat on your grill or heat up a stove top cast iron grill pan over medium heat.
+You can also use a regular heavy bottomed skillet.

-Nutrition Information:
+Nutrition

-Tim says
+Tim

 You can make beer from bread and even better